 See also: - Root Down dishes up new desserts for summer -- and a cake recipe, too! - Bittersweet introduces $40 tasting menu, paired with wines - Dessert at lunch?
 How sweet it could be at The Universal

 "Who doesn't like shortcakes?"
 Padalino asks.
 For this one, she poaches fresh strawberries in brown sugar and adds a basil anglaise, then serves the crumbly butter biscuit with crème fraiche ice cream.
 The shortcake is a perfect summery treat, and easy enough to make at home (recipe below).

+Light enough to seem calorie-free, the rhubarb pavlova is a mix of sweet-tart goodness that melts in your mouth.
+Meringue kisses dot the oversized bowl of poached rhubarb and a strawberry puree; Padalino finishes the pavlova with a simple syrup and Greek yogurt sorbet.
 Stepping away from berries, Padalino combines caramelized bananas, marshmallow fluff, bits of microwaved chocolate cake and hazelnut-flavored gianduja ganache tubes for the simple "chocolate" listed at the top of the menu.
 Plated with micro-greens, the dessert mixes two of Padalino's favorite flavors: marshmallow and hazelnut.

 "I have a thing for marshmallow and hazelnut.
 I eat Nutella all the time," she admits.